 While the woman did not even seem to notice Laura, the little boy was fully aware of being watched.
 He made silly faces in hopes to engage the stranger in passing his time.
-When that did not work, he began to kick, “accidentally” reaching Laura’s shins.
+When that did not work, he began to kick, “accidentally” reaching Laura’s legs.
 The mother kept browsing her magazine and chewing bubble gum, leaving Laura to defend herself.
-The boy, encouraged by the lack of his mother’s attention, kept on kicking and giggling whenever he hit Laura as if that was the entire goal of the game.
+The boy, encouraged by the lack of his mother’s attention, kept on kicking and giggling whenever his toes touched Laura’s shins as if that was the entire goal of the game.

 “Excuse me,” Laura started, moving her legs to the side.

 The woman lifted her eyes for a moment only to go back to the magazine a second later.
 The boy went back to kicking.

 “Excuse me,” Laura said, louder, pulling the magazine out of the woman’s hands.
 “Your kid has been kicking me and you do not seem to care.”

 “Got up on the wrong side of the bed, aye?
 He’s just a kid,” the woman explained an ripped the magazine out of Laura’s hands.